googlecode-mirror/wp-group-restriction/README.txt

 While editing or creating a page, the user can choose the groups with access to the page, by checking/unchecking the groups after the page edit panel.

-Keep in mind that both the administrators and the author can edit the page.
+Keep in mind that both the administrators and the author can read the page.

 ---=[ 5 - Use this plugin in other wordpress plugins]=--------------------------